 Not Only Presidents

-Although there have been no Presidential visits since 1991, Montpelier has hosted one First Lady and one Second Couple in later years.
+Although there have been no Presidential visits since 1991, Montpelier has hosted one First Lady and two Second Couples in later years.

 First Lady Hillary Rodham Clinton visited Montpelier on July 10, 1998, for the opening of the Discovering Madison exhibition.
 Clinton served as the Honorary Chair of the “Save America’s Treasures” program, which had just been established by the White House Millennium Council and the National Trust for Historic Preservation.
 This public-private partnership provides matching funds to preserve nationally significant properties and collections.
 Clinton’s visit to Montpelier was the kick-off to her “Save America’s Treasures” tour of historic sites in the Northeast.13White House Millennium Council, “Save America’s Treasures Tour” with First Lady Hillary Rodham Clinton, accessed January 31, 2019.